 - The Carrington Scholarship recognizes and rewards academically excellent undergraduate students and encourages other students to pursue and succeed in the rigorous and intellectually-challenging academic study of economics.
 These scholarships are given to majors who are US citizens or permanent residents, are entering their senior year, and whose record of academic excellence is among the best in the department.

 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
-You can begin exploring internship opportunities, including overseas study programs with internships, as early as your freshman year.
+Many students begin exploring internship opportunities, including overseas study programs with internships, as early as your freshman year.

 Previous Economics students have found internship opportunities with organizations such as: